Welcome to the

 This study evaluated school readiness levels of 4-year-old children attending Pre-K in a public city school system.
 This project was funded by the Malone Family Foundation.

-The PDR is looking for undergraduate HDFS students with GPA > 3.3 and can commit to two consecutive terms (Fall-Spring 2018-19 or Spring-Fall 2019) to assist with research (minimum 6 hour per week).
-Please email Dr. Hernandez-Reif at email@example.com about your qualifications and interests.
+The PDR is looking for undergraduate HDFS students with GPA > 3.3 and can commit to two consecutive terms (Fall-Spring 2020-2021) to assist with research (minimum 6 hour per week).
+Please email Dr. Hernandez-Reif at firstname.lastname@example.org about your qualifications and interests.